Allanware/Allanware.github.io/_posts/2021-03-04-The-Miracle-of-Istanbul.md

 was close to midfield as well.
 And they were close together in the center for a reason (as explained below).

-In the **2nd picture**, Liverpool’s formation in the 1st half was rather scattered acrossthe width of the field.
+In the **picture 2**, Liverpool’s formation in the 1st half was rather scattered acrossthe width of the field.
 This was due to their tactics of playing wide on the sides.
 Gerrard and Olano were together as a pair, sitting in the midfield.
 However, their attacks on the sides were not